-The hitter does not have any preconceived notion about the type of pitch or location.
-They are ready to hit any pitch.
+The hitter does not have any preconceived notion about the type of pitch or location – they are ready to hit any pitch.

 Two Strikes (Count 0-2, 1-2, 2-2, 3-2)

 Striving to drive the ball hard when the hitter’s back is against the wall has challenged hitters from the earliest days of the sport.
-The primary reason two-strike hitting is so difficult because it is the only time the hitter must guard against every pitch type, speed, and location which the pitcher can throw.
+The primary reason two-strike hitting is so difficult is that it is the only time the hitter must guard against every pitch type, speed, and location which the pitcher can throw.